-The enormous progress made towards understanding the pathophysiology of angioedema without wheals uncovered at the same time a series of issues necessitating further clarification.
-The main problem in the management of angioedema is that, despite the rich armamentarium of therapeutic agents, a significant proportion of HAE patients continues to be treated on a trial-and-error basis due to the absence of definite indications (47).
-Thus, while healthcare costs of angioedema patients continuously escalate, many patients still report poor disease control, followed by substantial morbidity, psychological stress, decreased productivity, and low quality of life (48).
-This is a direct consequence of the fact that no convincing interpretation has been provided for the extensive clinical variability of the disease.
-As it is well known, features of the disease, like the age of disease onset, frequency, and triggers of attacks, severity, and localization of edema, prodromal signs, and symptoms and the need for long-term treatment, vary broadly even amongst members of the same family sharing the same mutation (49, 50).
+The enormous progress made toward understanding the pathophysiology of angioedema without wheals uncovered at the same time a series of issues necessitating further clarification.
+The main problem in the management of angioedema is that despite the rich armamentarium of therapeutic agents, a significant proportion of patients with HAE continues to be treated on a trial-and-error basis owing to the absence of definite indications.47 Thus, whereas healthcare costs of patients with angioedema continuously escalate, many patients still report poor disease control, followed by substantial morbidity, psychological stress, decreased productivity, and low quality of life.48 This is a direct consequence of the fact that no convincing interpretation has been provided for the extensive clinical variability of the disease.
+As it is well known, features of the disease, such as the age of disease onset, frequency and triggers of attacks, severity and localization of edema, prodromal signs and symptoms, and the need for long-term treatment, vary broadly even among members of the same family sharing the same mutation.
+49,50

 Several factors have been considered responsible for the variable penetrance and expressivity of HAE.
-Environmental factors had been very early blamed (51), but strong evidence of their effect on the stability and the functional activity of some C1-INH mutants has been provided only recently (52).
-Another explanation of HAE's expression variability is the effect of genes, called modifier genes, which can change the phenotypic outcome of the primary mutation in the causal gene (53).
-The functional promoter polymorphism F12-46C/T and the functional polymorphism KLKB1-428G/A have been shown associated with a significant delay in the onset of HAE-C1-INH and a significantly lower probability of the need for long-term prophylaxis (LTP) (54, 55).
-Moreover, the F12-46C/T polymorphism's TT genotype has been significantly associated with a 25-fold lower risk of developing symptoms of HAE-C1-INH (56).
-The lower translation efficacy of the F12-46C/T polymorphism results in decreased FXII plasma levels and, given the importance of FXII in the bradykinin-forming cascade, justifies its protective role in HAE.
-However, mice deficient in FXII still generate 50% bradykinin under baseline conditions (57), a fact signifying that there are FXII-independent factors to generate bradykinin (58, 59) that deserve attention as clinical disease modifiers in HAE.
-For example, aminopeptidase-P activity, which inactivates bradykinin, has been correlated inversely to disease severity in HAE-C1-INH (60).
-Generally, enzymes that regulate the breakdown of bradykinin are suspected disease modifiers (61).
-Notwithstanding the knowledge achieved about the plasma contact or kallikrein-kinin system and the role of bradykinin in HAE-C1-INH, a gap still remains regarding understanding its clinical phenotype on a molecular level.
-Even though during HAE attacks there is an uncontrolled production of bradykinin by plasma contact system and an increase of bradykinin in the bloodstream, general vascular leakage or edema is not an accompanying symptom, as it was expected (62-65).
-Instead, HAE attacks are characterized by self-limiting swelling restricted to a particular location of the body.
-Two opposing models are attempting to provide a solution to this problem.
+Environmental factors had been very early blamed51, but strong evidence of their effect on the stability and the functional activity of some C1-INH mutants has been provided only recently.52 Another explanation of HAE expression variability is the effect of genes called modifier genes, which can change the phenotypic outcome of the primary mutation in the causal gene.53 The functional promoter polymorphism F12-46C/T and the functional polymorphism KLKB1-428G/A have been shown to be associated with a significant delay in the onset of C1-INH-HAE and with a significantly lower probability of the need for long-term prophylaxis.54,55 Moreover, the F12-46C/T polymorphism's TT genotype has been significantly associated with a 25-fold lower risk of developing symptoms of C1-INH-HAE.56 The lower translation efficacy of the F12-46C/T polymorphism results in decreased FXII plasma levels and, given the importance of FXII in the bradykinin-forming cascade, justifies its protective role in HAE.
+However, mice deficient in FXII still generate 50% bradykinin under baseline conditions,57 a fact signifying that there are FXII-independent factors to generate bradykinin58,59 that deserve attention as clinical disease modifiers in HAE.
+For example, aminopeptidase-P activity, which inactivates bradykinin, has been correlated inversely with disease severity in C1-INH-HAE.60 Generally, enzymes that regulate the breakdown of bradykinin are suspected disease modifiers.61

+Notwithstanding the knowledge achieved about the plasma contact or kallikrein-kinin system and the role of bradykinin in C1-INH-HAE, a gap still remains regarding understanding its clinical phenotype on a molecular level.
+Even though there is an uncontrolled production of bradykinin by plasma contact system and an increase of bradykinin in the bloodstream during HAE attacks, general vascular leakage or edema is not an accompanying symptom, as was expected.62-65 Instead, HAE attacks are characterized by self-limiting swelling restricted to a particular location of the body.
+A total of 2 opposing models are attempting to provide a solution to this problem.